Dr. Thomas Fairchild

 Education & Experience:

-I received my B.S. in management and an M.A. in sociology from Wayne State University.
+I received my B.S. in management and my M.A. in sociology from Wayne State University.
 I completed my Ph.D. in sociology with a specialization in aging from Wayne State University.
 Prior to joining UNTHSC, I was a member of the faculty and chair at the Center for Studies in Aging at the University of North Texas.

 Teaching Areas & Public Health Interests: